thomaspurk/project-euler-challenges/README.md

 ## Progress

 This code repository contains functions with produce correct solutions for the following checked problems.
+The goal is to add new solutions over time.

 |                       |                       |                       |                       |                       |                       |                       |                       |                       |                       |
 | --------------------: | --------------------: | --------------------: | --------------------: | --------------------: | --------------------: | --------------------: | --------------------: | --------------------: | --------------------: |